vercel/vercel/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue or [spectrum](https://spectrum.chat/zeit) with the owners of this repository before submitting a Pull Request.
+When contributing to this repository, please first discuss the change you wish to make via [GitHub Issue](https://github.com/zeit/now-builders/issues/new) or [Spectrum](https://spectrum.chat/zeit) with the owners of this repository before submitting a Pull Request.

 Please read our [code of conduct](CODE_OF_CONDUCT.md) and follow it in all your interactions with the project.